 That is really it.

-Colleges know that you can do incredibly meaningful things right in your town or city, so there is no need to travel extensively or spend a lot of money.
+In regards to the college admissions process, colleges know that you can do incredibly meaningful things right in your town or city, so there is no need to travel extensively or spend a lot of money.

 For the student who loves coding and computer programming:

 Build something cool!
 Whether you want to build a website or the next awesome app, there are plenty of resources online to get you started.
 Best of all, many of these resources are free!
 Code Academy is one of the best resources, as it is project-based so you are learning, but building things along the way.
 Code Academy will allow you to try your hand at a variety of programming languages including HTML, CSS, Python, Java Script, Java, SQL, and Ruby.

 Whether you live in a city, near the ocean, or in a rural place, there are plenty of ways to get involved and keep your community green.
 Sponsor a local cleanup at a beach or river, volunteer at a local organic farm (check out WWOOF for a farm year you), or work with a non-profit that supports environmental initiatives like the Sierra Club.